Nyo-s-Organization/NyoVT/README.md

 # Web Renderer
 To use the web renderer set the obs web source to https://ch4rli.me/nyovt/
 Don't worry, the data isn't sent from the app to the internet, instead the page reads it from your local pc so everything stays local.
-If you want to have this render on a different pc, set the web source to http://\[local ip]:7829/ and refresh (auto refresh only works for https://ch4rli.me/nyovt/)
+If you want to have this render on a different pc, set the web source to your local ip, for example: http://192.168.178.10:7829/ and refresh (auto refresh only works for https://ch4rli.me/nyovt/)